Call for Expressions of Interest to establish three rural, regional and remote clinical trial support units are now open

-As part of the Rural, Regional and Remote Clinical Trials Program, funded under the Medical Research Future Fund – Rural, Regional and Remote Clinical Trial Enabling Infrastructure Grant, NSW Health is planning to establish a network of three regional, rural and remote clinical trial support units (R3CTSUs) to deliver increased and more equitable access to clinical trials for patients in rural, regional and remote (R3) NSW.
+As part of the Rural, Regional and Remote Clinical Trials (RRR CT) Program, funded under the Medical Research Future Fund – Rural, Regional and Remote Clinical Trial Enabling Infrastructure Grant, NSW Health is planning to establish a network of up to three regional, rural and remote clinical trial support units (R3CTSUs) to deliver increased and more equitable access to clinical trials for patients in rural, regional and remote (R3) NSW.

-The three R3CTSUs will be responsible for facilitating and delivering clinical trials across all NSW and ACT MMM3-7 populations, working with centralised functions led out of the NSW Ministry of Health, clinicaltrialsNSW.
+The R3CTSUs will be responsible for facilitating and delivering clinical trials across all NSW and ACT MMM3-7 populations, working with centralised functions led out of the NSW Ministry of Health, clinicaltrialsNSW.

 NSW Health will determine the funding amount awarded based on several factors, including but not limited to population size, clinical trial portfolio, perceived growth and clinical trial support unit staffing required.